HALL & PICKLES 1812 LTD

 ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT

-This is our slavery and human trafficking statement pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) for the financial year to 31 May 2016.
-This is the first year for which we have produced such a statement.
+This is our slavery and human trafficking statement pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) for the financial year to 31 May 2020.

 HALL & PICKLES 1812 Ltd is one of the largest independent steel stockholders in the United Kingdom with an annual turnover of over £100 million.
 We are committed to complying with our ethical and legal obligations to ensure that slavery and human trafficking do not take place within our business, or any part of our supply chain.